Version September 22, 2020

 - This data is encrypted and stored by Looker for a maximum of 30 days or 2GB of data—whichever occurs first.
 Customers may take additional steps to reduce the amount of time that query results are held in cache.

-Looker-hosted instances are hosted in the Amazon Web Services (AWS) or Google Cloud Platform (GCP).
-By default, Looker hosts in the AWS U.S. (Virginia) region, but at the customer’s request, we can host in various other regions.
-Customers who need hosting inside the EU, we offer AWS’s Ireland or Germany.
-Japan, Australia and Brazil are also options.
-GCP offers hosting in several locations around the world.
+Looker-hosted instances are hosted in the Google Cloud Platform (GCP), Amazon Web Services (AWS) or Microsoft Azure.
+By default, Looker instances are hosted in the GCP U.S. (Virginia) region, but at the customer’s request, we can host in various other regions.
+The customer data in your databases is not extracted by Looker.
 Customers can also host their own Looker instance on their servers.

 Has Looker evaluated its security policies, management, and controls to meet GDPR?